bradcerasani/bradcerasani.me/content/writing/a-dance-with-sinatra/index.md

 I've never been great at keeping a blog.
 Any space I've made for writing in the past has been as Shedbot, the moniker I've used for my photo/design work the past few years.
 I would always tread lightly posting on behalf a business, even my own.
 When speaking on behalf of a business you're always conscious of offending that exec who perhaps would've given you that big contract if he didn't see you talking about [ManBearPig](http://www.youtube.com/watch?v=xf69EEL3WBk) that one time.

-I've been wanting to write my own blogging app since seeing [this post](http://sam.roon.io/new-blog) by [Sam Soffes'](http://twitter.com/soffes) about one of his 6000 blog iterations earlier this year.
+I've been wanting to write my own blogging app since seeing [this post](http://sam.roon.io/new-blog) by [Sam Soffes'](http://twitter.com/soffes) about one of his many blog iterations earlier this year.
 He wrote a Sinatra app that uses a GitHub repo of markdown files as posts and caches them in Redis.
 I really liked the idea of using static markdown files as a post archive; no messy databases or clunky web interface to get in the way of actually writing.
 I built something similar.

 ## The Build

-This was my first adventure in programming, so the build took a while.
+This was my first adventure in server-side programming, so the build took a while.
 Though I had studied some Ruby previously, there's no substitute for diving in and getting your hands dirty.
 I found a handful of repos on Github that performed similar actions, so I cloned a handful locally and referenced them throughout the build.
 While Sam's blog was the original inspiration, his Redis integration was an added level of complexity that I wasn't ready for.
 Here's a quick overview of my my app, starting with a sample markdown file:

 ```yaml
 # A-Dance-With-Sinatra.md